-Federal Home Loan Bank Stock-As a requirement for membership, the Bank invests in stock of the Federal Home Loan Bank of Atlanta ("FHLB").
+Federal Home Loan Bank Stock-As a requirement for membership, the Bank invests in stock of the FHLB of Atlanta.
 This investment is carried at cost.
-Due to the redemption provisions of the FHLB, the Bank estimated that fair value equals cost and that this investment was not impaired at June 30, 2013 and June 30, 2012.
+Due to the redemption provisions of the FHLB, the Bank estimated that fair value equals cost and that this investment was not impaired at June 30, 2014 and June 30, 2013.

 Business Combinations-The Company uses the acquisition method of accounting, formerly referred to as the purchase method, for all business combinations.
 An acquirer must be identified for each business combination, and the acquisition date is the date the acquirer achieves control.
 The acquisition method of accounting requires the Company as acquirer to recognize the fair value of assets acquired and liabilities assumed at the acquisition date as well as recognize goodwill or a gain from a bargain purchase, if appropriate.
-In addition, prior to the Conversion in July 2012, the Company recognized the fair value of the acquired institution's equity as a separate component to equity capital on the balance sheet as required for business combinations of mutual institutions.
 Any acquisition-related costs and restructuring costs are recognized as period expenses as incurred.